 - Thyme in food used fresh or dried as a spice or flavor additive

-I am sure there is many more things that can be added to that list.
-I am also sure there is much more still to learn about this amazing plant.
-Helping everyone make more natural healthy choices can help so much.
-Thyme is one of those things we think everyone should plant and use.
+Sure there is many more things that can be added to that list.
+I am also sure there is much more still to learn about this amazing plant to help everyone make more natural healthy choices.
+Thyme is one of those things everyone should plant and use.
+Less bottles of lysol in the trash and more house plants (or gardens) of thyme is just what the world needs!
 If it would help be more healthy food for bees.
 If it could help a family use less prescription antibiotics.
 It is so worth the little effort and it such a cheap alternative to so many things.
 Explore ♡♡♡

 Comment, Share and Enjoy